Energinet-DataHub/geh-core/documents/development.md

 Projects within a bundle should use _Project References_ when depending on each other.
 When doing so, developers must be careful, and seriously consider the best modularization of code into projects, and the impact it has on dependencies.

-*TODO:* However, only packages that has changes are actually published, and hence requires an updated version.
+*UNDONE:* However, only packages that has changes are actually published, and hence requires an updated version.
 If only the tests, or `*.md` files for a package has changes, then the package is not published.

 ### Common project configuration